 — Rose, TWIML Study Group Participant

 Don’t miss this opportunity to learn from one of the leading researchers and instructors in Causal Modeling and Machine Learning.
-Secure your spot today as enrollment closes at 11am ET on September 17th!
+Secure your spot today as enrollment closes at 11:59pm PT on January 20th!

 Click the button below to enroll via Robert’s page via altdeep.io.
-Use the discount codes TWIML2020FALL or TWIML2020FALLB (for the monthly payment plan) to take advantage of a 15% off discount for TWIML participants.
+Use the discount code GOTWIML2021 to take advantage of a 15% off discount for TWIML participants.

 Note: This course is subject to a 30 day refund policy.
 We’re confident you’ll love it but if you’re unsatisfied for any reason we’ll issue a full refund within 30 days of purchase.

 Robert didn’t start in machine learning.
 He started his career by becoming fluent in Mandarin Chinese and moving to Tibet to do developmental economics fieldwork.
 He later obtained a graduate degree from Johns Hopkins School of Advanced International Studies.

 After switching to the tech industry, Robert’s interests shifted to modeling data.
 He attained his Ph.D. in mathematical statistics from Purdue University, and then he worked as a research engineer in various AI startups (he is currently a ML research scientist at Gamalon).
 He has published in journals and venues across these spaces, including RECOMB and NeurIPS, on topics including causal inference, probabilistic modeling, sequential decision processes, and dynamic models of complex systems.
 In addition to startup work, he is a machine learning professor at Northeastern University.